IBM/do-here-demo/README.md

 # Finding optimal locations to establish temporary emergency facilities

 In this code pattern, we will create an application using IBM Decision Optimization, Watson Machine Learning, HERE Technologies, and Plotly Dash.
-Using data provided by HERE Geocoding and Search API, a Decision Optimization model deployed in Watson Machine Learning will find the optimal locations to establish temporary sites.
+Using data provided by HERE Geocoding and Search API, a Decision Optimization model deployed in Watson Machine Learning will find the optimal locations to establish temporary emergency sites.

+The model created is a basic Decision Optimization model with the main purpose of demonstrating the integration of Decision Optimization with HERE Technologies.
+This model can and should be improved upon by the reader to include better constraints that can provide a more optimal solution.

 When the reader has completed this pattern, they will understand how to: